 4.2.3.3 Communication through the System Reduces Misunderstandings

 The findings on Table 4.4 shows that the majority of respondents strongly agree that communication through the e-procurement system reduces misunderstandings.
 Specifically, 85 respondents (65.4%) strongly agreed, and 33 respondents (25.4%) agreed, totaling 118 respondents (90.8%) expressing positive views.
 A small number of respondents were neutral (5.4%) or disagreed (3.8%).
-During interview with Senior Procurement Officer at Mbeya City Council, stated that;
+During an interview with the Senior Procurement Officer at Mbeya City Council, it was stated that;

 “Open communication through the e-procurement platform has greatly enhanced trust and collaboration between the council and suppliers.
 The platform facilitates clear, timely, and documented interactions, reducing misunderstandings that could arise from informal or verbal communication.
 Suppliers appreciate the transparency in feedback and clarifications, which fosters a sense of fairness and openness.
 This improved communication builds stronger relationships, encouraging suppliers to engage more actively and consistently with the council.
 Furthermore, when suppliers see that their concerns are addressed promptly and transparently, it reinforces their confidence in the procurement process, leading to better cooperation and more competitive bids.”
 (Key Informant No.5, 2025)